mukundbhudia/find-prime/README.md

 Generates prime numbers using Miller-Rabin probabilistic primality test.
 Written in Rust.

+## Develepment

+* Within the repo directory run `cargo run START_PRIME MAX_PRIMES_TO_FIND` where `START_PRIME` is your initial prime number to start the primality tests and `MAX_PRIMES_TO_FIND` is how many primes you'd like to find after your start prime.

+* To make a production build, within the repo directory run `cargo build --release`.

 ## Usage

-Within the repo directory run `target/release/rusty-prime START_PRIME MAX_PRIMES_TO_FIND` where `START_PRIME` is your initial prime number to start the primality tests and `MAX_PRIMES_TO_FIND` is how many primes you'd like to find after your start prime.
+Once a production release has been built (see Develepment), within the repo directory run `cargo run START_PRIME MAX_PRIMES_TO_FIND` (with arguments just like in the Develepment section).

 ### Small example